Frequently Asked Questions About Our Home

 11) Where do the children go to school?

 Children attend local public schools.
 The children who reside at the main campus attend Lamar Elementary School, Wiggs Middle School or El Paso High School in the El Paso Independent School District.
 The children placed in our foster care program attend schools closest to the foster family’s home.

 The children who come to live at the Home are embraced by a team of highly trained, skilled, loving, and compassionate people who are prepared to care for them and meet their daily needs.
 Each child has an opportunity to build relationships with at least one child care worker(s) and or foster parent, and a social/caseworker.
 In addition, the child interacts with the education director and staff, along with the activities director and administrators.
 Whether the child is placed in foster care or residential care, everyone comes together as a team to best meet the child’s needs and his or her individual and familial goals.

 13) Do children get to go home for visits or vacation?

 Yes.
-Home visits typically occur on the second and fourth weekends of each month.
+Home visits typically occur on the second and fourth weekends of each month, when possible.
 In addition, for one week in December and one week in July, the cottages close and children return home for an extended visit.